 - To develop a clear understanding of the nature and extent of future woodland removal in Scotland.

-A small working group of staff from the Forestry Commission, Forest Research and Scottish Natural Heritage have helped prepare guidance to FCS staff on implementing the Scottish Government's policy on control of woodland removal (PDF 111k).
+In light of recent experience, Forestry Commission Scotland has reviewed guidance to FCS staff on implementing the Scottish Government's policy on control of woodland removal.

-A number of key stakeholders have also been involved during the development of the guidance.
+The guidance, aimed at FCS staff, is intended to help them facilitate implementation of the policy, both in their own work and in the advice that they provide to others.
 Although aimed at FCS staff, others are welcome to use this guidance if they find it helpful in addressing either the above policy or the statutory guidance on woodland removal contained in paragraph 94 of Scotland's second National Planning Framework.

-For further information please contact Jo Ellis: email@example.com.
+For further information please contact Maida Ballarini: email@example.com